Disclaimer: As an Amazon Associate TechEffect earns from qualifying purchases made via links on our website.

 - The structure of the new Xiaomi Pro scooter is foldable and sturdy.
-It is also lightweight (15 kg) and allows you to transport it wherever you want or store it without taking up much space.
+It is also lightweight (14.2 kg), and allows you to transport it wherever you want or store it without taking up much space.

-- 3 speed modes: Easily switch between ECO mode, standard mode (D) and sports mode (S) by pressing the power button twice.
+- 3 Speed Modes: Easily switch between ECO mode, Standard mode (D) and Sport mode (S) by pressing the power button twice.
 Plus, you can see the remaining power and current speed in real time.

-- Safety: It has ultra-bright headlight for night driving, double disc brake system and anti-lock, red rear lights and 8.5" rubber tires that absorb impact.
+- Safety: It has ultra-bright headlamp for night driving, double disc brake system and anti-lock, red taillights and 8.5" rubber tires that absorb impacts well.

-- It lasts up to 45 km without worrying about the battery: an indicator in the app will alert you when it is running out.
+- It has a range of up to 45 km without worrying about the battery: an indicator in the app will alert you when it's running low.
 In addition, it reaches a speed of 25 km/h

 The company supplying the e-scooters for my tests sent the Xiaomi Mi Pro first.
 It was above my price range and so I wouldn’t have chosen it but having read some great reviews I thought I’d experience it for myself.